Demidarus/challenge-1/README.md

   - General structure Functional issues
 - Suggest improvements
 - If possible, provide a runtime environment (e.g. provide a docker setup).

+## Docker

+- Followed this guide to provide runtime environment for this application: https://semaphoreci.com/community/tutorials/dockerizing-a-php-application